Speaking Spanish In Central America (Or How Not To Be A Typical Gringo)

-I’ve been in Costa Rica now since 2000, arriving back at the turn of the century.
-My foreign language skills were zero.
-At school I had done basic French and German – both of which classes I hated – and I had no Spanish whatsoever.
+I’ve been in Costa Rica now since 2000.
+My foreign language skills were zero when I arrived.
+At school I had done basic French and German – I hated both classes – and I had no Spanish whatsoever.

 So how did I do it?

 Well, one thing this article isn’t is A Quick Guide To Conquering Spanish Like A Boss.
 It isn’t a guarantee that if you read this article and do this, this, and this, you’ll be up there singing old Marco Antonio Solis songs at your local karaoke bar within the next two months better than the man himself.

 (Just sayin – Marco Antonio Solis helped me big time with Spanish.
 Big time.
 Plus the man’s a don and the ladies love him.)